Malvern Hills Community Safety Partnership

 Community safety partners both individually and collectively have a duty to deal with anti-social behaviour.

-All crime should first be reported to West Mercia Police.
-The police will then contact the council if it is a matter we can help with.
+All ASB should first be reported to West Mercia Police by dialling 101 (the non-emergency number).
+The police will then contact us if it is a matter we can help with.

 • Race, Colour, Ethnic Origin, Nationality or National Origins